10 Ways To Make Your Cakes Look More Professional

 This trick should only be used at the very end to smooth out the cake.

-Another warning- spray very lightly on cakes that have food coloring in the buttercream because you don’t want the color to drip and bleed down the cake.
+Also, spray very lightly on cakes that have food coloring in the buttercream.
+You don’t want the color to drip and bleed down the cake.

 - Throw some sprinkles on top and on the sides.
 Yes literally throw them, they are sprinkles, who cares where they end up, it’ll be pretty because hellloooo its sprinkles!
 Side note- this needs to be done right after icing while the buttercream is still sticky- if you wait for the buttercream to crust the sprinkles won’t stick.